BobochD-Brew/battuta/README.md

     return new Group();
 }

-// implemented by default, can be overwriten Object3D.prototype[create] = function (...props) {
+// implemented by default, can be overwritten Object3D.prototype[create] = function (...props) {
     return Reflect.construct(this as any, props);
 }

-// implemented by default, can be overwriten Object3D.prototype[set] = function (value, ...keys) {
+// implemented by default, can be overwritten Object3D.prototype[set] = function (value, ...keys) {
     const key = keys.pop()!;
     resolveObj(this, keys)[key] = value;
     return this;
 }

-// implemented by default, can be overwriten Object3D.prototype[assign] = function (value, ...keys) {
+// implemented by default, can be overwritten Object3D.prototype[assign] = function (value, ...keys) {
     const key = keys.pop()!;
     const target = resolveObj(this, keys);